firefly-iii/docs/new-docs/about-firefly-iii/introduction.md

 * 2 factor authentication for extra security 🔒
 * Supports any currency you want, including crypto currencies such as ₿itcoin and Ξthereum
-* There is a Docker image and an Heroku script.
+* There is a Docker image, a Sandstorm.io grain and an Heroku script.
 * Lots of help text in case you don't get it

 And to organise everything: